(Elizabeth, New Jersey, October 16, 1897 [?] – Eggertsville, New York, May 19, 1964).1

 (For complete bibliographic entries, please consult the list of works and web pages cited.)

 1 Benson’s full name is taken from Ohio University, Catalog of Ohio University Athens, Ohio 1916-1917 and Circular of Information for 1917-1918, p.
-215. Benson generally went by “Leslie A. Benson” early in his life, and by “Leslie A. A. Benson” after he received his medical degree.
-Benson’s gravestone indicates he was born in 1897, and his high school graduation and college entrance dates (see below) would support this date, as do census records.
-See Boone, “Dr Leslie A A Benson” and, for example, Ancestry.com, 1900 United States Federal Census, record for Leslie Benson.
-However, his draft registration and one of his New York military service cards give 1895 as his year of birth.
-See Ancestry.com, U.S., World War I Draft Registration Cards, 1917–1918, record for Leslie Alfred Benson; and Ancestry.com, New York, Abstracts of World War I Military Service, 1917–1919, record for Leslie Alfred Benson.
-For his date and place of death, see “Benson, Leslie A. A., MD.”
+215. Benson’s gravestone (see Boone, “Dr Leslie A A Benson”) indicates he was born in 1897, and his high school graduation and college entrance dates (see below) would support this date, as do census records and a New Jersey birth record (Ancestry.com, New Jersey, Births and Christenings Index, 1660–1931, record for Benson.)
+However, Benson’s draft registration, one of his New York military service cards, and an Officer’s Record Book give 1895 as his year of birth.
+See Ancestry.com, U.S., World War I Draft Registration Cards, 1917–1918, record for Leslie Alfred Benson, and Ancestry.com, New York, Abstracts of World War I Military Service, 1917–1919, record for Leslie Alfred Benson; the Officer’s Record Book is in Benson, Leslie A. A. Benson Collection, 1917-1919.
+Benson thus appears to be one of a number of men of the second Oxford detachment whose year of birth changed perhaps for military service purposes.
+For Benson’s date and place of death, see “Benson, Leslie A. A., MD.”
 The photo is a detail from a group photo of Squadron 8 at the Ohio State University School of Military Aeronautics; Benson stands at the far left.

 3 See Ancestry.com, 1900 United States Federal Census, record for Ernest Benson.

 4 See Ancestry.com, 1910 United States Federal Census, record for Ernest H Benson.